 INSIDE: You will find 7 fun activities and ideas for exploring nature with children.

 Nature is a wonderful teacher if you wanna nourish a child’s curiosity and build confidence.
-Playing outdoors provide less structural play than indoor play so the child is somehow forced to use imagination and own ideas for play.
+Playing outdoors provides less structural play than indoor play so the child is somehow forced to use imagination and own ideas for play.
 As a parent who wants a happy, healthy and creative child you should thrive to spend more time outside and help your child to discover the beauty of it.

 Here are 7 ideas that will encourage your child to play outside and these may give you more ideas on how to explore nature with children.
 These outdoor activities for kids are also great ways to connect with nature and to each other.